WenmuZhou/PSENet.pytorch/README.md

 [predict.py](predict.py) is used to inference on single image

 1. config `model_path`, `img_path`, `gt_path`, `save_path` in [predict.py](predict.py)
-2. use fellow script to predict
+2. use following script to predict
 ```sh
 python3 predict.py
 ```